For more information regarding specific goals and objectives please see the detailed rotations page.

 The experience between Le Bonheur and St. Jude is very broad.
 Training varies from the more fundamental aspects of Pediatric Otolaryngology to advanced management of pediatric airway issues, congenital anomalies, head and neck cancer, pediatric facial trauma, and sinonasal disorders.

 This chief level rotation occurs in a suburban hospital setting.
 The resident works primarily with Dr. Sandeep Samant.
 However, there is ample opportunity to work not only with additional clinical faculty members such as Dr. Chris Hall and Dr. Blake Williams but also with a variety of community Otolaryngologists and Plastic Surgeons in private practice.
-Additionally, the Baptist resident also operates at The Regional Medical Center two half-days each week to assist the junior resident on the general ENT service at The Med with more advanced cases.
+Additionally, the Baptist resident also operates at Regional One Health two half-days each week to assist the junior resident on the general ENT service at Regional One Health with more advanced cases.

 This is a dedicated rotation for senior residentscovering both adult and pediatric Neurotology under the direction of Dr. Bruce MacDonald.
 The Otology resident spends time with Dr. MacDonald in his clinic and in the operating room at Le Bonheur, Baptist, and Methodist.